 European Handling - A narrow little car is press-previewed at a posh Mediterranean resort destination with lots of narrow, twisty roads.

 In-Your-Face - Flashy paint colors, loud exhausts, oversized tires, mediocre build quality, half-assed suspension engineering.
-(Ford Lightning, Dodge Super Ram, etc. And about 75% of the vehicles on the road wearing 'Shelby' decals.)
+(Ford Lightning, early Dodge Viper, etc. And about 75% of the vehicles on the road wearing 'Shelby' decals.)